 Stroll through your local farm stand this time of year and you are sure to find piles of beautiful Winter squash of all varieties.
 I don’t know about you but I am a sucker for adorable looking produce.
 I’m sorry, but isn’t delicata squash just the most precious vegetable you’ve ever seen?
 The pale yellow skin and the perfect green stripes – I simply can’t resist picking one up this time of year when they are in season.
 Even better, the skin is so tender you don’t even need to peel it off as you do with butternut squash.
 And yes, you can roast the adorable seeds for snacking just like you would with a pumpkin.

 Are you getting bored with your chicken recipes?
-Soups and stews are the perfect solution for turning every day chicken breasts into a healthy and delicious one pot meal.
+Soups and stews are the perfect solutions for turning everyday chicken breasts into a healthy and delicious one-pot meal.
 The options are endless and you can really let your produce door in the refrigerator and pantry guide your recipe.
 No delicata squash?
 Use butternut squash or sweet potatoes.
 No kale?
 Spinach or mustard greens work perfectly.
 Forgot carrots?
 Replace with red peppers.
 The options are endless and fortunately, soup is extremely forgiving.